As you can imagine, we love resort hopping at Disney World! We think it’s one of the best ways to maximize your Walt Disney World vacation.

 - Take in a performance of Yehaa Bob Jackson at River Roost Lounge.
 (Select evenings)

-If you’re wanting to put together an itinerary for touring these resorts, I’d plan an afternoon or early evening.
-You might spend an afternoon at Disney Springs, then visit these resorts, and finish back up at Disney Springs.
+If you want to organize an itinerary for touring these resorts, I’d plan an afternoon or early evening.
+You might spend an afternoon at Disney Springs before or after visiting these resorts.
+(Water taxis run between both resorts and Disney Springs.)

 Final Thoughts on Resort Hopping at Disney World

-But that afternoon where you enjoyed the live piano player in the Grand Floridian’s lobby was priceless.
+But that afternoon, when you napped by the fireplace at the Wilderness Lodge (the one when it was 100 degrees outside), that small moment was priceless.
 Yeah, it’s those little moments.
-They’re the ones that count big.
+They’re the ones that count big—more than anything.

-In the Comments: What are your thoughts on resort hopping at Disney World?
-Which of these tours interest you the most?
+What are your thoughts on resort hopping at Disney World?
+Which of these itineraries interests you the most?